masterle19/korok4est/content/_index.md

 Come to get lost on in the GRAND 🌱 **korok4est (digital garden)** 🌱 filled with ddx wonders and clues, eh?
 Curious about the mind of Master Le?
 Well, **lucky you**, because this korok4est is the place to BE for such a voyager.
 LOL OKAY, in other words...

 ## Walcam to Master Le's korok4est.
 This is my rendition of a **digital garden**.
-A good place to start that we all love to ignore is the **about (about page)**, but if you're not about that life, then here are some good starting points too:
+A good place to start that we all love to ignore is the [[notes/about|about page]], but if you're not about that life, then here are some good starting points too:

 - let me introduce you to... **Master Le, Inc.**—a wonderful company comprising of fabricated...
 BUT cool 'af members, each representing a facet of something I find cool.
 - or... take it all the way back and meet the **master le (master, herself)**.